 No, you can also fly into any of the three airports (Pasco/Tri-Cities, Walla Walla or Yakima) and fly out from either of the other two in the program.

-To encourage travel within the region, Enterprise will waive the car drop-off fee when their vehicle is rented at one of the three airports (Yakima, Pasco/Tri-Cities or Walla Walla) and returned at one of the other two cities in the program with a valid Alaska Airlines boarding pass.
-Inquire with Enterprise Rent-A-Car for details.
+To encourage travel within the region, Hertz will waive the car drop-off fee when their vehicle is rented at one of the three airports (Yakima, Pasco/Tri-Cities or Walla Walla) and returned at one of the other two cities in the program with a valid Alaska Airlines boarding pass.
+Inquire with Hertz Rent-a-Car for details.

 Is the Washington Wine Country Taste and Tote program permanent?